When we look at things that we actually buy, we get a different look at inflation…

 “This fear of inflation, I think, is way overstated,” Mr. Bernanke said.
 “We’ve looked at it very, very carefully.
 We’ve analyzed it every which way.”

-That’s just a load of B.S., Ben
+Link to quote.
+That’s just a load of B.S., Ben.

 Correction, “It stinketh and causeth the flowers to grow, Mr. Chairman.”